How to Learn Japanese Through Reading: A Survival Guide

 That's some pretty solid advice.
 That's pretty much exactly what I did.

 Really, I know kanji might scare a lot of you, but they aren't so bad.
-If you haven't realized it by now, the lack of kanji is often Even more confusing.
+If you haven't realized it by now, the lack of kanji is often even more confusing.
 Even easy texts are hard at first, but it gets easier, and you really can't get into kanji too early.
+I don't think you need to learn kanji themselves all that intently, but just vocabulary.
+You'll start to make connections with kanji and pronunciations naturally.

 The following might be going a bit overboard for absolute beginners, but it's almost certainly going to come up before long.